Minor Living Alone

 - Shinichi Kudo from Detective Conan used to do this, living in the Kudo family's Big Fancy House and taking care of it since his parents live in the USA.
 After he's shrunk, however, under the Conan Edogawa he goes live with his would-be girlfriend and her Private Defective father.

 - Ryou of Koufuku Graffiti is this, through a combination of Parental Abandonment and the death of her grandma who took after her for the past few years.
 It gets more exaggerated after Chapter 17 when Kirin moves in, making it a case of two minors living alone.
+The series's premise also Deconstructeds this trope; it was Ryou's extreme loneliness arising from this trope that kickstarted the story.

 - Runaways is about well, Runaways, the youngest being eleven at the start of the series and the oldest starting at seventeen, that have superpowers and live alone after running away from their super villain parents and then again from child protective services that wanted to keep them apart (and put their dinosaur in storage...It Makes Sense in Context).